HandsOnDataViz/book/docs/HandsOnDataViz.md

 to extract tables and save them as CSV files.

-Tabula is a free tool that runs on Java, and is available for Mac, Windows, and Linx computers.
+Tabula is a free tool that runs on Java, and is available for Mac, Windows, and Linux computers.
 It runs on your local machine and does not send your data to the cloud, so you can also use it for sensitive documents.